EchoAppsTeam/js-sdk/docs/guides/how_to_develop_app/README.md

 		return element;
 	};

-Important note: to transfer configuration settings from the application to child controls we can use placeholders as well as in application templates.
-In our application we transfer "identityManager" as param of config Echo.IdentityServer.Controls.Auth Control by means of "{config:identityManager}"
+Important note: to proxy the configuration settings from the application to the child controls we can use placeholders, like the ones we used in the application templates.
+In our application we proxythe "identityManager" as a param of the Echo.IdentityServer.Controls.Auth control config by defining the "{config:identityManager}" placeholder.

 ## CSS rules